ntrtd/d365-agent/docs/guides/customizing-agents.md

 # Guide: Customizing Agents and Orchestrations

-This guide covers techniques for customizing the behavior of your AI agents, which are primarily implemented as **LangGraph agents** within the **Application Orchestration Layer** (`d365-agent-orchestrator`), and how to tailor the **CopilotKit UI** (`d365-agent-ui`) experience.
+This guide covers techniques for customizing the behavior of your AI agents, primarily **Domain-Specific LangGraph Agents** and the **Master Orchestrator Agent** within the `d365-agent-orchestrator`, and tailoring the `d365-agent-ui` (CopilotKit UI) experience.

 ## Customizing LangGraph Agents (in `d365-agent-orchestrator`)

-LangGraph provides a flexible framework for building stateful, multi-step agents.
-Customization typically involves:
+LangGraph provides a flexible framework for building stateful, multi-step CoAgents.
+Customization involves:

-*   **Defining or Modifying Graph Nodes:**
+*   **Master Orchestrator Agent:**
+    *   Customizing its intent recognition logic (e.g., improving LLM prompts for understanding user requests).
+    *   Refining routing rules to correctly dispatch tasks to various Domain-Specific Agents.
+    *   Managing shared conversational context if a task spans multiple domain agents.
+*   **Domain-Specific LangGraph Agents (e.g., `POProcessingAgent`, `SalesAgent`):**
-    *   Each node in a LangGraph represents a step or a state in your business process (e.g., "Extract PO Data", "Validate Customer Credit").
+    *   **Defining/Modifying Graph Nodes:** Each node represents a step (e.g., "Extract PO Data," "Validate Customer Credit").
+Customize the TypeScript functions for these nodes, including calls to:
-    *   Customization involves writing or modifying the Python/TypeScript functions that define the logic for these nodes.
-    *   This includes integrating calls to various services:
-        *   **D365 MCP Server:** Using the `d365-agent-mcpclient-ts` (or equivalent) to call specific MCP tools exposed by `d365-agent-mcpserver-ts`.
+        *   **D365 MCP Server:** Via `d365-agent-mcpclient-ts`.
-        *   **Document Parsing Service:** Calling your containerized `d365-agent-docparser-service`.
+        *   **AI Services (OpenAI/Azure OpenAI):** For document parsing (Backend RAG), data transformation, or decision making.
-        *   **Other APIs/Services:** Integrating any other necessary third-party or internal services.
+        *   **Other APIs/Services:** As needed for the specific domain.
-*   **Defining or Modifying Graph Edges (Transitions):**
-    *   Edges define how the agent transitions between states (nodes) based on the outcome of the current node's execution.
-    *   Customization involves defining conditional logic for these transitions (e.g., if D365 validation fails, transition to an error handling state; otherwise, proceed to XML generation).
+    *   **Defining/Modifying Graph Edges:** Customize transition logic between nodes based on outcomes (e.g., conditional routing for error handling).
     *   **Managing Agent State:**
-    *   Defining the structure of the state object that is passed between nodes in the LangGraph.
-This state object should contain all necessary information for the process (e.g., extracted PO data, D365 record IDs, error messages).
-    *   Ensuring this state is compatible with CopilotKit's shared state mechanism (`useCoAgentState`) for UI updates.
-*   **Adding New Tools/Capabilities to LangGraph:**
-    *   If a LangGraph node needs to perform a new type of action (e.g., call a new D365 MCP tool or a new external service), you'll define this as a new tool/function that the LangGraph node can invoke.
+        *   Define the LangGraph state schema.
+For seamless UI integration, use CopilotKit SDK annotations (e.g., `CopilotKitStateAnnotation` from `@copilotkit/sdk-js/langgraph` or its Python equivalent) to make the state inherently shareable via `useCoAgent`.
+        *   Implement **Predictive State Updates** within long-running nodes using `copilotkit_emit_state` (or JS equivalent) to provide continuous feedback to the UI.
-    *   For D365 operations, this often means first ensuring the corresponding MCP tool exists on the `d365-agent-mcpserver-ts` and then adding the client-side call logic in the LangGraph node.
+    *   **Adding New Tools:** Define new functions/tools callable by LangGraph nodes.
+For D365, this usually means ensuring the MCP tool exists on `d365-agent-mcpserver-dotnet` first.
-*   **Prompt Engineering:**
+    *   **Prompt Engineering:** Crucial for nodes that use LLMs for reasoning or tool use.
-    *   If LangGraph nodes involve LLM calls for reasoning or decision-making, customizing the prompts sent to the LLM is a key aspect of tailoring agent behavior.

 ## Customizing CopilotKit Runtime (in `d365-agent-orchestrator`)

-The CopilotKit Runtime, hosted in the orchestrator, can be customized:

-*   **Action Definitions:** While complex stateful logic resides in LangGraph, you might define simpler, stateless `CopilotKit.Action`s directly in the runtime for quick commands or if not using LangGraph for a particular interaction.
-*   **Routing to LangGraph Agents:** If you have multiple LangGraph agents (e.g., Purchase Agent, Sales Agent), the CopilotKit Runtime needs logic to route incoming user requests from the UI to the correct LangGraph agent.
-This can be based on user intent, context, or explicit commands.
+The CopilotKit Runtime primarily serves to host and expose your LangGraph agents:

+*   **Exposing LangGraph Agents:** Ensure each LangGraph agent (Master and Domain-Specific) is correctly configured with an agent executor and exposed via a unique `langgraphAgentUrl` endpoint that the UI's `CopilotKitProvider` can target.
+*   **Simpler Actions (Optional):** For very simple, stateless tasks not requiring LangGraph, you can define `CopilotKit.Action`s directly in the runtime.
+However, the primary focus for complex processes is LangGraph.
 *   **Authentication and Authorization:** Implementing security measures for the runtime endpoint.
 *   **Configuration:** Setting up LLM connections, API keys, and other runtime parameters.